 I think you see what I’m getting at.
 If we focus on the wrong thing, we do the wrong thing; if we focus on the right thing, we do the right thing.

-I’ve started noticing my faulty thinking because I do this daily.
+I’ve started noticing my faulty thinking because I do this every day.
 I focus on avoiding my anxiety instead of enjoying the moment.
-I fear what happens if I do the wrong thing and it comes to fruition.
-I try not to masturbate, and that makes me think about masturbating, which makes me wanna do it!
+I worry about what might happen if I do the wrong thing, and then it ends up happening.
+I try not to give in to certain private temptations, but that only makes them occupy my thoughts even more, which makes the urge stronger.

-My target wasn’t glorifying God Almighty, but in avoiding these vices and issues—like a Pharisee.
+My target wasn’t to glorify God Almighty, but to avoid these vices and issues—like a Pharisee.

 But if we focus on Him, the rest will follow.
-Jesus said it Himself.
+Jesus literally said it Himself.

-Yesterday, on my Onewheel, I started using this tactic on those evil potholes.
-By locking my vision onto the smooth parts of the trail and dialing in on safer targets.
-Sure enough, most of the time I succeeded!
+Yesterday, on my Onewheel, I tried this new tactic to avoid those evil potholes.
+I focused my vision on the smooth parts of the trail and aimed for safer spots.
+Sure enough, most of the time I was successful!

 So maybe God doesn’t want us to focus on avoiding the bad things; He simply calls us to aim for Him instead.